Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 ### Craftable Tribute Terminal

-The terminal emits a beam of light like the tek transmitter, but it is red.
+The terminal emits a beam of light like the Tek transmitter, but it is red.
 In this way, players can differentiate between the two in the event of abuse in a PVP situation.
 Should abuse happen, it can be reported to the admins [here](http://www.supremeark.com/forums/topic/3/how-to-submitting-a-rule-violation).
 Please be advised that you must provide all required details outlined in that post including screenshots backup claims. **Any received reports lacking the necessary evidence will be dismissed.**

 The Supreme Ark Craftable Tribute Terminal mod allows players to create an obelisk terminal to place in their base in order to make transfers between servers more convenient.
-A feature of the terminal is that it is able to be picked up and placed without limits. **Abuse of the tribute terminal will be treated as severe bug abuse and is subject to an immediate and permanent ban from all present and future Surpeme Ark services and servers.
+A feature of the terminal is that it is able to be picked up and placed without limits. **Abuse of the tribute terminal will be treated as severe bug abuse and is subject to an immediate and permanent ban from all present and future Supreme Ark services and servers.
 Restrictions on the tribute terminal:**

-1. **DO NOT** use the terminal for **ANY** PvP related actions.
+1. **DO NOT** use the terminal for **ANY** PVP related actions.
 The terminal cannot be used to stage dinos or transfer raid loot.
 1. **DO NOT** download a dino into an area where it cannot enter by normal means. (e.g. bringing a dino in a cave where the entrance is too small for it to enter)
 1. **DO NOT** use the terminal to transport raid loot.